Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

 One of the difficulties in this application is that the ground truth is not available for options that were not selected.
-To overcome this limitation, a simulation environment was built and generate the ``ground truth'' when an algorithm selects an option.
-The delivery deviations are drawn from a multinomial distribution whose probabilities were estimated by fitting a fine-tuned, calibrated multi-class classification model based on orders in the last week of the dataset.
-Obviously, this data is not available to the algorithm and only used by the simulator to replicate real-world conditions.
+To overcome this limitation, a simulation environment was built to generate synthetic ``ground truth'' when an algorithm selects an option.
+Specifically, delivery deviations were drawn from a multinomial distribution, with probabilities estimated by fitting a fine-tuned, calibrated multi-class classification model based on orders from the last week of the dataset (testing period).
+Obviously, this data was not accessible to the algorithm and only used by the simulator to replicate real-world conditions.
+The training and calibration procedures of the simulator closely followed the methodology outlined in Section \ref{sec:mc-clf}.
+An evaluation of the simulator is provided in Appendix J.

+For the following experiments, as mentioned in Section \ref{Evaluation of Contextual Distributional Learning of Delivery Deviations}, all ML models were trained on order data from the first three weeks.
+Evaluation was conducted on 5,000 multi-item orders, randomly sampled from the final week.
+To account for variability, solution metrics were computed across 50 random realizations. \textit{All reported metrics were normalized by setting the Greedy baseline to 1 for each random seed; true performance values were omitted to due to data confidentiality.}